-The intent of the standard is being met; therefore, the proposal equally meets the intent of the maximum street grade standard.
+We believe that the intent of the standard is being met; therefore, the proposal equally meets the intent of the maximum street grade standard.

-- (B) Due to topography and existing streets in this area, the proposed streets are typical of streets within existing subdivisions within Salem.
-The streets will be designed to public works standards and will provide efficient circulation throughout the development and to existing surrounding neighborhoods, therefore, the greater street grade will not distract from the livability or appearance of the residential area. - (C) The applicant is requesting more than one adjustment.
-However, the project will be consistent with the intent of the zone and in compliance with the Code.
-Therefore, this criteria is met.
+- (B) Due to topography and existing streets in this area, the proposed streets are typical to that in any other development in configuration.
+The use of a steeper roadway will reduce the need for excessive cut or fill slope.
+This has a positive impact to the surrounding areas.
+The street will be designed to Public Works standards and will provide efficient access to the lots and property adjacent to its route, therefore, the greater street grade will not distract from the livability or appearance of the residential area. - (C) The applicant is requesting more than one adjustment.
+The cumulative effect of all the adjustments result in a project which is still consistent with the overall purpose of the zone.
+Therefore, this criteria is not applicable.

-CLASS-2 ADJUSTMENT
+CLASS-1 ADJUSTMENT